Spring MVC Primer Part 1

 Dispatcher, views, controllers – all are part of the presentation layer.

 This layer is used for all the business logic.
 We use interfaces here for loose coupling between layers.
-Service layer communicates with the persistence layer for accessing data and maintains transactional behavior.
+Service layer communicates with the persistence layer for accessing data and maintains transactional behaviour.

 This layer is used to read and write data from and to the database.
 Interfaces are used in this layer to keep the Service layer and the Persistence layer decoupled.
 Repository objects implement the interfaces.
 We use the interface in the services to get the data.
 The @autowired notation asks the application context to refer to appropriate implementation of the interface.
 As with @controller, the application context also scans and create beans for @Repository and @service annotations as well.